-Reading time: 8 minutes
+Reading time: 7 minutes

-This KB explains
+This KB covers

-Alice has not yet verified, that Steve is actually the owner of the key, which was used to sign this mail.
-The Ownertrust for Steve's public key is likely 'Unknown'.
-This fact is reflected in the above warning message.
-When Alice looks at Steve's public key in GPG Keychain and double clicks it to show the key details, she indeed sees that Ownertrust is Unknown.
+Alice has not yet verified, that Steve is actually the owner of the key, which was used to sign this email.
+Alice opens GPG Keychain and double clicks Steve's public key.
+The Ownertrust for Steve's public key is 'Unknown'.
+That is the reason why Alice sees the info "This signature is not to be trusted".

-1. You already personally know the key owner
+1. You personally know the key owner

 - double click the public key of your contact in GPG Keychain

 - tell your contact to open GPG Keychain and double click their own sec/pub key

-Send an encrypted and signed test-email to the email in the public key of your contact.
-Do not mention the content of the mail to your contact but write down three random words.
-Send the mail and then open your sent folder.
-Open the sent mail and verify that it was indeed encrypted and signed.
-Once your contact has received the test mail, have them read the three random words to you.
-Repeat this process in the other direction, i.e. have your contact send an encrypted and signed email with three random words and without telling you the content, read the received mail to them.
+Send an encrypted and signed test email to your contact.
+Write down three random words in that email.
+Do not mention the content of the email to your contact.
+Send the message and open your sent folder.
+Open the sent email and verify that it was indeed encrypted and signed.
+Once your contact has received the test email, have them read the three random words to you.
+Repeat this process in the other direction, i.e. have your contact send an encrypted and signed email with three random words and without telling you the content, read the received email to them.

 2. You do not know the key owner yet